October 11th, 2013

 Now, according to the Buddhist and Hindu scriptures we have been migrating in the Grand Circle of Life and Death, driven by our own karma accumulated since time immemorial.
-Thus, at one time or another, each of us is reborn sometimes as a human, sometimes as an animal, sometimes as a hungry or thirsty ghost, sometimes as a being suffering in one of many hells, and sometimes as some kind of celestial or divine being.
+Thus, at one time or another, each of us is reborn in this or another form: sometimes as a human, sometimes as an animal, sometimes as a hungry or thirsty ghost, sometimes as a being suffering in one of many hells, and sometimes as some kind of celestial or divine being.
 What drives us around the circle are various dispositions, desires, and cravings, especially anger, greed, and ignorance.
-But no matter what obstacles we may encounter, no matter what we are inclined to do, it is ultimately up to us to respond to it in one way or another.
-Yes, sometimes we yield to our cravings and attachments and are reborn in less than auspicious conditions.
+But no matter what obstacles we may encounter, no matter what we are inclined to do, it is ultimately up to us to respond to it.
+And, fortunately, we can use our free will to choose our response.
+Yes, sometimes we yield to our anger and cravings and attachments and are reborn in less than auspicious conditions.
 But, ultimately, each of us has an ability to resist whatever temptations we have and to choose freely the path of wisdom-compassion.

 Be it as it may, the fact is that most of us do not remember our previous lives and especially not when we were angels.
 I surely do not.
 Maybe I have never been an angel, never have fallen, always been just a bear, or a wolf, or a ghost, or a hungry spirit, or a human, or something, I don't know.
 The fact is that, if I could, I would definitely give up my wings for the smells and tastes of a fresh apple pie baked by my Girl.
 Even better, how about a slice of home-baked sour dough bread served with peanut batter, toasted sesame seeds, and fresh ripe strawberries?
 Can there be anything more divine?
 Also, if I could make a breakfast and coffee for her, served them in bed, why would I worry about an armor or a shield?
 Provided we can lift a wing-shaped rainbow colored kite up to the sky, would we need any other wings to fly?
 And I would also gladly trade an ability to understand the proof of Fermat's last theorem and other sophisticated mathematical equations for another opportunity to see and feel and take fully in the hues of sun emerging from the ocean.